Purpose (Justin Bieber album): Writing and recording

 American producer Skrillex played a pivotal role on the album's musical direction, producing six of its songs.

 Over a few months in 2014, he continued to tease snippets of new songs on his social media, – none of them were released, though some were later leaked online – as well as possible collaborators, such as Ariana Grande, T-Pain, Cody Simpson and others.
-With Simpson, he planned to release an acoustic collaboration album, but decided to cancel; instead they released a single called "Home to Mama" in November 2014.
+With Simpson, he planned to release an acoustic collaboration album, even having a photo shoot for the project, but decided to cancel; instead they released a standalone single called "Home to Mama" in November 2014.
 His label also organized writing camps with a handful of songwriters to write songs for the singer, however he didn't feel connected with the songs.
 In November 2014, it was reported that American DJs and producers Diplo and Skrillex were working with Bieber on the album.
 Eventually, he promised a new album for 2015, declaring that it was going to be "a great new chapter for me."
 In January 2015, his manager Scooter Braun shared on his Instagram a picture of Bieber with record producer Rick Rubin, while in March 2015, in an interview for USA Today, Bieber announced he was working with Kanye West.
 During the interview, he also revealed that he had to redo the whole album since "it didn't match up to where I am now and where my head's at."
 According to himself, "What you are thinking about all the time is what you write, and now that I'm thinking about more positive things, it completely changes my music."